Fortitude Valley Primitive Methodist Church

-The Fortitude Valley Primitive Methodist Church is a heritage-listed former church (now an art gallery) at 483 Brunswick Street, Fortitude Valley, City of Brisbane, Queensland, Australia.
-It was designed by Richard Gailey and built from 1876 to 1900 by John Smith & Sons.
+The Fortitude Valley Primitive Methodist Church is a heritage-listed former church and now an art gallery at 483 Brunswick Street, Fortitude Valley, City of Brisbane, Queensland, Australia.
+It was designed by Richard Gailey and built from 1876 to 1900 by John Smith & Sons on behalf of the Primitive Methodist Church.

 It is also known as Brunswick Street Methodist Church, Brunswick Street Uniting Church, Potters Gallery, Brisbane Modern Art Gallery and High Church.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 This brick building was erected in 1876 for the Primitive Methodist congregation of Brisbane, on a site in Brunswick Street acquired by The Corporation of the Primitive Methodist Connexion in 1875.
 It was the third Primitive Methodist Church erected in Brisbane.

+First and second church buildings

 Primitive Methodist Services conducted by lay preachers commenced in Brisbane in 1859, and the first minister arrived the following year.
 A small church was built in Windmell (now McLachlan) Street, Fortitude Valley, in 1861, and shortly afterwards, a second church was erected in Adelaide Street.
 By the mid-1870s, a new church was necessary to serve the expanding Fortitude Valley population.